bitFez/RPi-club/camera/README.md

 [Look here](http://elinux.org/RPi_USB_Webcams) to see which cameras work on the Raspberry pi.
 Most of my testing has been done on the Playstation 3 eye camera.
 I have to stress some cameras work fine when streaming but are no good at taking stills. __DO your reading!!__

+Also very important... some of code for the webcam examples use a module called fswebcam.
+You must install this using the terminal on the raspberry pi. do this by typing: sudo apt-get install fswebcam

 ## DSLR camera

 We need to camera to either support PTP (usually mid priced amateur cameras and above), or be a standard USB webcam.